Atomic GHz/THz Sensor & Imager

 Cell closeup and THz fluorescence

 We used a cuboid quartz cell filled with alkali atoms to image THz.
 The atoms are firstly excited to a certain Rydberg state.
-When the THz is on, there is bright green fluorescence radiated from the cell.
-This bright fluorescence image can be taken by an optical camera.
+When the THz is on, there is a bright green fluorescence radiated from the cell.
+This bright fluorescence image can be captured by an optical camera.

-Now we have both the Rb imaging system (top) and Cs imaging system (bottom).
-Different atoms enable different possible THz transitions and different TH fluorescence colors.
-On each table, we have the 3 lasers with their locking systems to excite our alkali atoms into a Rydberg state sensitive to the THz frequency of interest, as well as the THz source and atomic cell.
+As different atoms enable different THz transitions and THz fluorescence colors, the project partners of DURHAM implemented both, the Rb imaging system (left) and Cs imaging system (right), to perform their research.
+On each table, the 3 lasers, together with their locking systems to excite the alkali atoms into a Rydberg state sensitive to the THz frequency of interest, as well as the THz source and the atomic cell, were installed.

 Towards market applicability

 The beneficiaries UNIBAS, UDUR and STUTT have collaborated on the development of an atomic GHz field imaging device demonstrator.
 This device was designed to operate in two modes: as a GHz field imager and an atomic spectrum analyzer.
 The GHz field imager has demonstrated the capability to detect microwave signals at a power of approx. -50 dBm.The analyzer mode has been identified as the most relevant and promising for applications in the microwave communications industry.

 The aim of this setup was to analyze the spatial distribution of the radiofrequency (RF) field emitted by an electrical device, such as a waveguide or an antenna.
 The electrical device is brought to close proximity to the cell so that its RF field interacts with the Rubidium atoms.
 If the frequency of the RF field matches the resonant frequency of the Rubidium atoms, the atoms absorb the laser light in regions where a strong field is present.
 As a result, the RF field distribution is directly imprinted on the camera image.